Risk Factors Dashboard

 Our business depends on the continued contributions made by Mr. Hong Zhida, as our key executive officer, the loss of whom may result in a severe impediment to our business.

-Our success is dependent upon the continued contributions made by our CEO and President, Mr. Hong Zhida.
+Our success is dependent upon the continued contributions made by our CEO, President and Chairman of the Board of Directors of the Company, Mr. Hong Zhida.
 We rely on his expertise in business operations when we are developing new products and services.
 The Company has no “Key Man” insurance to cover the resulting losses in the event that any of our officer or directors should die or resign.

 If Mr. Hong Zhida cannot serve the Company or is no longer willing to do so, the Company may not be able to find alternatives in a timely manner or at all.
 This would likely result in severe damage to our business operations and would have an adverse material impact on our financial position and operational results.
 To continue as a viable operation, the Company may have to recruit and train replacement personnel at a higher cost.